olivier-kozak/InlineResources/README.md

 ### Access resources from disk ###

 Sometimes, streaming resources directly from memory may not be possible.
-It can be the case, for example, when using some libraries that simply do not support anything else but disk files.
+It can be the case, for example, when using libraries that simply do not support anything else but disk files.

-In that case, you may first need to unpack your inline resources -all or just a subset of them- on disk, then read them with standard C++, which can be done as follows:
+In that case, you first need to unpack your resources -all or just a subset of them- on disk, then read them with standard C++, which can be done as follows:
 ```
 #include <fstream>